JetBrains/intellij-platform-plugin-template/README.md

 ![Release draft][file:draft-release.png]

-Draft release is a working copy of a release, which you can review, before publishing.
-It has predefined title and git tag name, which is the current plugin's version - i.e. `v0.0.1`.
-Changelog is provided automatically using the [gradle-changelog-plugin][gh:gradle-changelog-plugin].
+The draft release is a working copy of a release, which you can review, before publishing.
+It has a predefined title and git tag name, which is the current plugin's version - i.e. `v0.0.1`.
+The changelog is provided automatically using the [gradle-changelog-plugin][gh:gradle-changelog-plugin].
 There is also an artifact file with built plugin attached.
 Every next *Build* overrides (or creates one if absent) such a draft to keep your *Releases* page clean.

-By editing the draft and using the <kbd>Publish release</kbd> button, GitHub will tag your repository with the given version and add new entry to the Releases tab.
+By editing the draft and using the <kbd>Publish release</kbd> button, GitHub will tag your repository with the given version and add a new entry to the Releases tab.
 In the next steps, it will notify users that are *watching* repository and trigger the final [Release](.github/workflows/release.yml) workflow.

 ### Publishing Plugin

 Releasing plugin to the Marketplace is a straightforward operation which uses `publishPlugin` Gradle task provided by the [gradle-intellij-plugin][gh:gradle-intellij-plugin].
-[Release](.github/workflows/release.yml) workflow automates that process by running the task, when a new release appears in the GitHub Releases section.
+[Release](.github/workflows/release.yml) workflow automates that process by running the task when a new release appears in the GitHub Releases section.

 Authorization process relies on the `PUBLISH_TOKEN` secret environment variable, which has to be provided in the repository Settings in the Secrets section.